KDSource/KDSource/DEVELOPMENT.md

 ```bash
 tox -r -c python
 ```
 Check that style, tests and coverage test succeed.
-If style fails, use `black` tool to format Python code.
+If style fails, you can fix the style error manually or use `black` tool to format Python code.

 Check documentation:
 ```bash